openstack-archive/sahara/doc/source/overview.rst

 On the Swift side, we have the change request: `Change I6b1ba25b <https://review.openstack.org/#/c/21015/>`_ (merged).
 It implements the ability to list endpoints for an object, account or container, to make it possible to integrate swift with software that relies on data locality information to avoid network overhead.

+To get more information on how to enable Swift support see :doc:`userdoc/hadoop-swift`.

 Pluggable Deployment and Monitoring
 -----------------------------------